 SeatGuru (SmarterTravel’s sister site) can really help here, as its seating charts include information not only about seat locations, sizes, and the like but also whether the aircraft has seatback or overhead screens.
 You will also want to check whether your seat will have an outlet to power your phone or tablet, especially if you’re counting on bringing your own movies, music, or TV.

 Choose Your Aircraft Wisely

-Before you purchase a long-haul ticket, you will want to research what type of aircraft your airline options are likely to fly on the route, and how they have configured the aircraft, with respect to both the seating setup and other important factors like seatback screens vs. overhead screens.
+Before you purchase a long-haul ticket, research what type of aircraft your airline options are likely to fly on the route, and how they have configured the aircraft.
 This information will come in handy not only when choosing your seats immediately after your purchase, but in choosing between competing airlines on the same route.